 January 30, 2013 Statement to the General Council

 In early 2013, the problems facing the global trading system started with the inability of the WTO Members to conclude negotiations, a situation which has continued and, with few but important exceptions, worsened to the present time.
-The concerns that candidate Groser reviewed in his statement to the General Council on January 30, 2013 as part of the selection process included challenges in the dispute settlement system in terms of timeliness of decisions and the fundamental challenge of the breakdown in the negotiating function.
+The concerns that candidate Groser reviewed in his statement to the General Council on January 30, 2013 as part of the selection process included challenges to the dispute settlement system in terms of timeliness of decisions and the fundamental challenge of the breakdown in the negotiating function.
 The threat to the WTO at the time was perceived by candidate Groser to be to the continued relevance of the organization.
 He also believed that while there is an important political element to negotiations, the key is for progress at the technical and Geneva level before turning to senior trade officials for resolution of remaining issues.